-- The physical CPU utilization graph for the month. - The physical CPU utilization statistics for the month. - The list of other available monthly reports for the partition.
+- The physical CPU utilization graph for the month. - The physical CPU utilization statistics for the month. - the physical memory utilization graph for the month. - The list of other available monthly reports for the partition.
 Each date is a link to the corresponding monthly graph and statistics. - Links to last daily and weekly graphs and statistics for the partition. - Link to go back to the monthly machine report. - Links in left hand allow going to monthly reports of other partitions